Work Remotely with Zoom

-Whether for personal reasons (illness, family care, etc.) or broader situations (pandemic, severe weather, etc.), you may need to be able to connect to the university from remote locations.
-This article summarizes how Zoom can help with that.
+You may need to connect to university events, classes, or meetings from remote locations.
+This article provides links to information on how Zoom can help with that.

 This article applies to: Zoom